MohamedAbdelhalem/dbatools/Mirror/readme.md

 order by counter_name
 ```

-Then take transaction log backup from the Primary database
+Then take transaction log backup from the **Primary Node** database

 ```SQL